pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 #### Customizability

-Godot currently has a clunky plug-in system which is in the process of being re-written.
+Godot currently has a clunky plugin system which is in the process of being re-written.
 At GDQuest we have sparingly used it for our projects so it isn't a main concern.

 #### Performance, storage and run-time memory